 I’m one of those terribly anxious people who have zero time and panic about missing deadlines, so I tend to keep to what we agree upon.
 However, I have a shit ton of part-time jobs and I’m studying in a full-time degree, so I only write about things in my free time, as a hobby, because I love writing.
 I can’t go to all the events I see and I always have serious FOMO.

 Ye be warned.

-In short: wanna work with me even if I’m kinda awks?
+In short: wanna work with me through writing and social media collabs even if I’m kinda awks?
 Email me at firstname.lastname@example.org.